LillyTBui/semesterProject2/README.md

 ### Running

-Run HTML file or open HTML file in web browser
+Run HTML file from your editor.

 ## Contact